 SIPRI Report, May 2013As the December 2014 deadline for the withdrawal of international forces from Afghanistan approaches, it is already clear that NATO's future footprint in the country will be markedly smaller.
 This report explores the importance of ISAF to the alliance between Europe and the United States.

 When in early 2012 Pakistan touted a major shift in its Afghan policy, the move was cautiously welcomed given the influence—and spoiling power—Pakistan has displayed in Afghanistan in the past.
 This paper asks exactly what Pakistan's 'strategic shift' entails, what are the motives behind it, and whether it opens any new opportunities for peace in Afghanistan.

 Launch of two analytical papersSIPRI held an event to launch two analytical reports.
 The first addresses Pakistan's policies towards Afghanistan and the interests and perspectives that are shaping their approach in the region.
 The second, with a transatlantic theme, explores the possible future role for Europe within the context of the Transatlantic community in Afghanistan.

 4 March 2013, Washington DC

-SIPRI seminarSIPRI held a seminar on the regional dimension of stability in Afghanistan and its neighbourhood on 4 March 2013 in SIPRI's North America office in Washington, DC.
+SIPRI seminarSIPRI held a seminar on the regional dimension of stability in Afghanistan and its neighbourhood at SIPRI's North America offices in Washington, DC.
 The key note speech was delivered by H. E. Eklil Ahmad Hakimi, Afghanistan's Ambassador to the United States.
 The seminar was attended by experts from Washington's policy community.
-Please contact Theresa Höghammar if you would like to receive further information.
+Following the meeting in DC, the SIPRI delegation travelled on to Ottawa, Canada to brief the Canadian Ministry of Foreign Affairs on the Wider Central Asia project activity and related research.
+Please contact Theresa Höghammar if you would like to receive further information about this event.